KnpLabs/symfony-template/README.md

 # Symfony template project

-This is template project for symfony with Docker and docker-compose.
+This is template project for Symfony with Docker and Docker Compose.

 ## Requirements